-- Policies directly related to meeting this objective of improved accessibility to jobs, homes and community services, include those on transport proposals (SP3), focused retail and commercial development in town and villages centres (SP10), and the creation of new community hubs where several community services will be provided in one location (SP13) - Policy SP3 specifically relates to the need to deliver the strategic transport policies - Policy SP1 promotes new development in areas in need of regeneration which should help improve accessibility in these locations.

-- The location of strategic employment sites in policy SP9.
+- 10.4 Potential positive impacts: - Policies directly related to meeting this objective of improved accessibility to jobs, homes and community services, include those on transport proposals (SP3), focused retail and commercial development in town and villages centres (SP10), and the creation of new community hubs where several community services will be provided in one location (SP13) - Policy SP3 specifically relates to the need to deliver the strategic transport policies - Policy SP1 promotes new development in areas in need of regeneration which should help improve accessibility in these locations. - 10.5 Potential adverse impacts: - The location of strategic employment sites in policy SP9.
 These sites are all in the southern part of the County Borough, and in peripheral locations on the edge of towns. - There is the risk that development in the Valley Gateway area will lack good quality local services.
-Development of residential and employment development may be outward looking with new residents and employees travelling longer distances on the M4 to access jobs/homes. - The mismatch of new home allocation with new employment in Porthcawl may encourage car commuting to access jobs - All new development raises the potential for more car use, particularly in peripheral locations.
+Development of residential and employment development may be outward looking with new residents and employees travelling longer distances on the M4 to access jobs/homes. - The mismatch of new home allocations with new employment in Porthcawl may encourage car commuting to access jobs

-10.6 Recommendations:
+- All new development raises the potential for more car use, particularly in peripheral locations. - 10.6 Recommendations:

-- Policies or policy criteria that support urban layouts that prioritise pedestrians, for instance direct and attractive routes that are designed to minimise fear of crime, may help encourage people away from their cars by making walking an attractive option - Finding funding and implementing and walking, cycling and public transport improvements set out in the SEWTA regional transport plan be an important part of meeting this objective.
+- Implementation of the plan that supports urban layouts that prioritise pedestrians, for instance direct and attractive routes that are designed to minimise fear of crime, may help encourage people away from their cars by making walking an attractive option.
+This can be achieved through comprehensive masterplanning. - Finding funding and implementing and walking, cycling and public transport improvements set out in the SEWTA regional transport plan be an important part of meeting this objective.
 Section 106 funding should be secured from new development to help implement these schemes. - Policies on non-car access need to be rigorously enforced, for larger sites Green Travel Plans could be used to ensure that access is a consideration of proposals.